 Q. Do I need to have anti-virus or other security software on my PC?

 A. YES.
 Any computer that is hooked to the Internet, especially one hooked to an "always-on" high-speed connection, MUST be protected by reliable anti-virus software.
 Without it, you will open yourself up to risks such as identity theft, viruses and spyware that will slow or disable your PC, and many other online security threats.
-For more information, visit our Useful Software page, or get your anti-virus protection from Mid-Rivers through our SecureIT Plus services.
+Check-out the anti-virus protection from Mid-Rivers through our SecureIT Plus services.

 Q. Does Mid-Rivers ask for verification of usernames and passwords, or other personal or account information, via e-mail?